 I found a stone that looked like a nugget of gold!
 It wasn’t, though.

 After leaving the reenactment, we stopped at the nearest mini mart for a snack to eat on the way home.
 We were still dressed in our Civil War attire, but weren’t too concerned about the funny looks we might get.
 To our amazement, a Confederate soldier entered the store just as we did, and we laughed to see each other.
 After departing the store with a snack and a cheerful story to tell later, we never could have imagined what would be added to our tale!
 As we neared our truck, we noticed that something was dangling from beneath the engine.
 Upon opening the hood and taking a closer look, we noticed that the fan belt had frayed and half of it had dislocated itself from the rest.
 When trying to remove the loose piece, we realized that it was stuck, tangled, and in need of some brute force to get it free.
-My brother, dressed as a Union soldier, crawled underneath the truck, and attempted to untangle the mess but to no avail.
-At the same moment, the same Confederate soldier was then exiting the store and noticed our troubles.
+My brother, in his Union uniform, crawled underneath the truck, and attempted to untangle the mess but to no avail.
+At the same moment, the same Confederate soldier was exiting the store and noticed our troubles.
 He offered his help and suggestions to dislodge the piece and managed to pry it a little looser.

 dress // sulter tent